dabingrosewood/MasterThesisProj/README.md

 ## Structure
 ![image](http://assets.processon.com/chart_image/5c9b935be4b0630a45dc0ca5.png)
 In this project, Every tested system will be seen as a independent module.
-Their hyper
+Their hyper-parameter(such like evolutionary settings) are managed  by `management.py` and tuned by calling `MIP-EGO` module.
+All tuned hyper-parameters are automatically feed into testing systems.
+On the other side, all fitness functions for every problem in this test is calling C-implemented Test Suite, with their corresponded interface to different coding languagess.
+Until now, interfaces of py3 to C and py2 to c are provided.

 ## Usage
 The main program of this project is `management.py` in the root directory.
 Run with `python3 management.py`